Year of Call: 2008

 Rijksuniversiteit Groningen, Netherlands, LLM, Distinction

-• Birth injury case which settled in 2018 for capitalised value in excess of £30 million (led by William Latimer-Sayer QC).
+• Catastrophic birth injury case settled in 2018 (led by William Latimer-Sayer QC).

-• Acting as sole counsel in case pleaded at more than £300k.
-Quantum trial listed for late-2018.
+• Acting as sole counsel in two cases settling for more than £500k in 2018.

-• Acted as sole counsel for successful claimant in wrongful birth case (2016).
+• Acted as sole counsel for successful claimant in wrongful birth case in 2016.

 • Totham v King's College NHS Trust EWHC 97 (QB); Med LR 55: December 2014 High Court quantum trial in complex birth injury case.
 Capitalised award of over £10 million (led by William Latimer-Sayer).